-Six units of special elective work must be taken in the following groups: Manual and Industrial Arts Household Arts Physical Education Music Fine and Applied Arts Elements of Agriculture
+Six units of special elective work must be taken in the following groups: Manual and Industrial Arts Household Arts

+Physical Education

+Music

+Fine and Applied Arts

+Elements of Agriculture

-THE REVISED ELEMENTARY DIPLOMA COURSE
+THE REVISED ELEMENTARY DIPLOMA COURSE.

-(Required of all students entering after September, 1925)
+(Required of all students entering after September, 1925) PPF-EDUCATION

-English Composition (Written and Oral) Problems of Contemporary Civilization Social Ethics and How to Study Physical Education Psychology 2A-2B Natural Science 4
+English Composition (Written and Oral) Problems of Contemporary Civilization 1A, 1B, 1C, 1D 0 Credi

-Group inectives
+Social Ethics Physical Education Psychology 2A Education I (Introduction to Study of Education) Natural Science Group Electives 1333

-EDUCATION CURRICULUM (Sophomore Year)
+EDUCATION CUBRICULUM (Sophomore Year) Education II 32

-Education II

-Curriculum Studies:
+Curriculum Studies :

-Geography Change of the show the

-Mathematics 2.5
+Geography 2.5

-mistory 9.0
+and the second s 2.5

-Natural Science 20
+Natural Science 2.0

-Art 95
+Art 2.0

 Music 2.5

-and the second sec
+14

-Educational Measurements 2
+Educational Measurements 100

+3

-Group Electives 8
+Group Electives 7 32

-32

-2 Upper division courses: can be taken only by students with 60 units of credit.
-The natural science and group electives must be so arranged as to include 12 units of social science and 12 units of biological and physical science during the three
+Upper division courses: can be taken only by students with 60 units of credit. \The natural science and group electives must be so arranged as to include 12 units of social science and 12 units of biological and physical science during the three vears

-DI UCATION CURRICULUM (Junior Year) Credit Principles of Elementary Education Public Education in California The Constitution of the United States 2 Education for Citizenship Practice in Teaching Physical Education 1 2 Group Electives 0 32 PATTERN FOR SECOND YEAR IN A JUNIOR COLLEGE 96.
-Group electives of sophomore and junior years Suggested electives to cover the fundamentals in the elementary sche curriculum : 001 16 eurriculum : Health Education Physical Education The Constitution of the United States Art (Freehand Drawing and Design) 2 Music (Elements of) Geography (preferably North America) History (preferably Culture History) 2 14 Other Electives 32
+UCATION CURRICULUM (Junior Year) Units of Credit

+Principles of Education - 2

+Public Education in California

+The Constitution of the United States 2

+Education for Citizenship - 2

+Practice in Teaching 12

+Physical Education 4

+Health Education 4

+Group Electives - 0 00

+The second s 15 32

+Contraction View View A TUNIOR COLLEGE 96

+PATTERN FOR SECOND YEAR IN A JUNIOR COLLEGE

+Group electives of sophomore and junior years 16

+Suggested electives to cover the fundamentals in the elementary scho 01

+anymionlum :

+Health Education 2

+Physical Education

+The Constitution of the United States

+Art (Freehand Drawing and Design) 2

+Marie (Elements of) - 2

+Coography (proforably North America) 4

+History (preferably Culture History) 4 4.4

+and the second second

+Other Electives 2

+the first and the second se 32

-Norg.-Six units of the fundamentals outlined above can be done in the College Summer Session, if the student finds it difficult to arrange for them in the Junior College.
+Nore.-Six units of the fundamentals outlined above can be done in the College Summer Session, if the student finds it difficult to arrange for them in the Junior College.